openwisp/docker-openwisp/docs/user/customization.rst

 - ``openwisp-postfix``:

   - Ensure your SMTP instance reachable by the OpenWISP containers.
-  - Change the `email configuration variables <settings>` to point to your instances.
+  - Change the :ref:`email configuration variables <email_host>` to point
+    to your instances.